 If you brush and floss regularly at home, you may not believe that bi-annual visits to the dentist for a dental cleaning and checkup are necessary.
 However, these visits are more crucial than you think.

-For starters, a dental cleaning uses specific tools that are designed to get rid of built-up plaque and tartar in places that are hard for you to reach.
+For starters, dental cleaning uses specific tools that are designed to get rid of built-up plaque and tartar in places that are hard for you to reach.
 You may not be able to clean these areas well with a traditional toothbrush.
 Plaque and tartar buildup can lead to problems with tooth decay and gum disease.
 Plus, nothing beats the clean feeling you have when leaving the dental office!

 But cleanings aren’t the only things that happen during these checkups.
 Oral cancer screenings are done when you’re in the chair.
 Particularly if it’s in the early stages, oral cancer can be hard to diagnose.
 Sores or red and white patches in your mouth can be brushed away as ulcers.
 It takes a dental professional to realize a problem early, leading to more conservative treatment options being available.